The call came from the recruiter. “Congratulations on earning your CDL – have you thought about driving for ______ (Fill in the blank)”

 “Because I’m going to Trucking School in Savannah and don’t want to bring it, in case it gets stolen – you know how truckers are,” I quipped.

 “That’s because I like you and have great trust and confidence in you,” I surmised.

 “I appreciate that.
 And I know your laptop is on its last leg.
-So if she ever craps out and you need something on a pinch, I would understand if you had to use it for work.
-But please before you do, let me know.”
+So if she ever craps out and you need something on a pinch, I would totally understand it if you had to use it for work.
+But please before you do, just let me know.”

-“Great communication is essential for a strong relationship.”
+“open communication is essential for a strong relationship,” I stated.

 With that, I felt ever more certain I met someone I could count on.
 And I looked forward to returning to see her in 10 days.